Uniform Probate Code

 The Uniform Probate Code (commonly abbreviated UPC) is a uniform act drafted by National Conference of Commissioners on Uniform State Laws (NCCUSL) governing inheritance and the decedents' estates in the United States.
-The primary purposes of the act were to streamline the probate process and to standardize and modernize the various state laws governing wills, trusts, and intestacy.
+The primary purposes of the act were to streamline the probate process and to standardize and modernize the various U.S. state laws governing wills, trusts, and intestacy.

 History

 Drafting of the Uniform Probate Code began in 1964.
 The final version of the original UPC was promulgated in 1969 as a joint project between NCCUSL and the Real Property, Probate and Trust Law Section of the American Bar Association.
 Richard V. Wellman served as Chief Reporter on the project.
 The UPC has been revised several times, most recently in 2019 to conform with the Uniform Parentage Act (2017).

 Adoption by the states

 Although the UPC was intended for adoption by all 50 states, the original 1969 version of the code was adopted in its entirety by only fifteen states: Alaska, Arizona, Colorado, Hawaii, Idaho, Maine, Michigan, Minnesota, Montana, Nebraska, New Mexico, North Dakota, South Carolina, South Dakota, and Utah.
 The remaining states have adopted various portions of the code in a piecemeal fashion.
 In any case, even among the adopting jurisdictions, there are variations from state to state, some of which are significant.
 A person attempting to determine the law in a particular state should check the code as actually adopted in that jurisdiction and not rely on the text of the UPC as promulgated by NCCUSL.
 In general, the UPC has not been as successful a standardization of the law as the Uniform Commercial Code has been.